JuliaGeo/CFTime.jl/paper/paper.md

 ---
-title: 'CFTime.jl: a Julia package for time types conforming to the Climate and Forecasting (CF) conventions'
+title: 'CFTime.jl: a Julia package for representing time following the Climate and Forecast conventions'
 tags:
   - julia
   - climate-and-forecast-conventions